-Clemency Votes
+Clemency Votes 75,522

-Inmate Cases Considered
+Inmate Cases Considered 21,790

-Parolees successfully completing parole 70%
+Parolees successfully completing parole 73%

-multiple decisions for each offender case considered during the fiscal year.
-This total does not reflect the total number of inmate cases considered.
-The total number of individual inmate cases (parole eligible offenders) considered during the fiscal year was 24,738.
-This is the total number of parole eligible offenders requiring a board decision as to whether to grant or deny parole.
+during the fiscal year was 21,790.
+This is the total number of parole eligible offenders requiring a board decision during the fiscal year regarding whether to grant or deny parole.

-The Board released from prison a total of 9,455 offenders in FY19.
-Georgia's percentage of parolees successfully completing parole in FY19 was 70%.
-The national average was estimated to be below 60%.
+The Board released from prison a total of 10,429 offenders in FY20.
+Georgia's percentage of parolees successfully completing parole in FY20 was 73%.
+The national average was estimated to be approximately 60%.